 Abusive Debt Collection

-Federal law prohibits abusive debt collection, defined generally as conduct by debt collectors where they “harass, oppress, or abuse”.
-Specifically, bill collectors may not call without identifying themselves.
+Federal law prohibits abusive debt collection.
+This is conduct by debt collectors where they “harass, oppress, or abuse”.
+Bill collectors may not call without identifying themselves.
 They may not call before 9 am or after 8 pm.
 They may not call you at work.
 Unless you give permission, these calls violate federal law.

 Debt Collectors Fined for Violations